 It is worth mentioning that Messi isn't always happy at finding the back of the net as there are times when, for some unknown reasons, he just walks back to the center-circle after scoring.

 As an extremely talented player, Messi has won more trophies than most football players will ever dream of.
 Indeed, he is the best player on the planet who plays for Barcelona, where winning trophies has become a tradition.

 The Argentine maestro won his first Ballon d’Or 11 years ago in 2009 and since then he has gone on to take the award in 2010, 2011, 2012, 2015, and 2019, collecting a total of 6 Ballon d’Ors so far.

 Moreover, Messi has won his sixth European Golden Shoe, awarded to the player with the most league goals in any of Europe's top-flight leagues.
-Messi's 36 goals in 34 games in LaLiga Santander this season meant that he finished three ahead of Paris Saint-Germain's Kylian Mbappe.
+Messi's 36 goals in 34 games in LaLiga Santander in 2019 meant that he finished three ahead of Paris Saint-Germain's Kylian Mbappe.

-Since his first match for Barcelona in 2004, Lionel Messi has won a whopping 30 trophies.
+Since his first match for Barcelona in 2004, Lionel Messi has won a whopping 14 individual trophies.

-Messi studied in an elementary school in Naraynganj, Bangladesh.
+The final fact about Messi is that the Barcelona talisman studied in an elementary school in Naraynganj, Bangladesh.
 He then went to Las Heras for elementary school.
 Since Messi started playing soccer at a very young age, he did not have the opportunity to attend college; meanwhile, his potential has been identified by FC Barcelona.

 It has been speculated that Lionel Messi will most likely remain at Barcelona till 2023 but his long-term future still remains unclear.
 Some people suggested that Paris Saint-Germain, Manchester City, or Major League Soccer could be his next destination.